 Referral for surgical management of early pregnancy loss (miscarriage) is by the Early Pregnancy Assessment Service at Canterbury DHB.

 The Gynaecology Procedure Unit (GPU) provides first trimester termination of pregnancy (4-13 weeks) and assessment for second trimester pregnancy.
-The service is available for women from the Canterbury DHB area and also acceptsfrom South Canterbury and West Coast DHBs.
+The service is available for people from the Canterbury district area, and also acceptsfrom South Canterbury and West Coast districts.

 If you are considering an abortion, it is important that you consider all your options.
 It is also important that you have the support to make the decision that is right for you.
-You should talk to a health professional such as a GP, midwife, Family Planning or GPU about your options as soon as possible to find out about abortion services that meet your needs.
+You can talk to a health professional such as a GP, midwife, Family Planning or GPU about your options to find out about abortion services that meet your needs.
 They can provide non-judgemental and unbiased counselling about your options.

 There is public funding for appointments during early pregnancy, so your appointment to get a referral should be free if you are a New Zealand citizen or resident.
 As always, your medical appointment will be confidential.